seriousm4x/gogsBase16/README.md

 *   Restart Gogs

 ### Client sided
-*   You need to have the stylish extension installed in your browser.
-Get the firefox extension [here](https://addons.mozilla.org/de/firefox/addon/stylish/) and the chrome one [here](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe).
+*   You need to have the stylus extension installed in your browser.
+Get the firefox extension [here](https://addons.mozilla.org/de/firefox/addon/styl-us/) and the chrome one [here](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne).
 *   Install [this style](https://userstyles.org/styles/155619/gogsbase16) and change the URL to take effect.